MaloSunce/KotlinDemo/README.md

 # Kotlin Demo - PlantBuddies
-This is a demo for the PlantBuddies application, and showcases a selection of the available functionalities.
-Unlike the full version, this demo does not utilise the Perenual API nor the related cacheing mechanism.
+This is a demo for the PlantBuddies application.
+It showcases a limited selection of the available functionalities.
+This demo does not utilise the PerenualAPI or the related cacheing mechanism, unlike the full version.

 ## Screenshots
 <p align="center">